-Let's use the Pattern/Matcher classes to process a Java source code file.
-All classes that aren't public will be listed (all classes that have no modifiers, actually), and also all doubled words (such as two identifiers in a row) are listed utilizing backreferences.
+Use the Pattern/Matcher classes to process a Java source code file.
+All classes that aren't public will be listed (all classes that have no modifiers, actually), and also all doubled words (such as two identifiers in a row) are listed utilizing back references.